andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 |Garrett, Kyla  |   |   |   |   |   |   |0  |

-Using the `lpsolve` library we formulate a model to minimize the overall cost by assigning one leader to each group.
+The `lpsolve` library has a very nice function for solving the assignment problem without manually formulating the model.
+Here we define a model to minimize the overall cost by assigning one leader to each group.

 ```r
     lpassign <- lp.assign(LeaderMtrx, direction = "min")